History of Speyer: The Staufer dynasty

 Unimpressed, Pope Innocent III confirmed Otto's coronation in 1201 after Otto promised him territories in Italy (Oath of Neuss).
 That same year, Otto besieged Speyer without success, where his opponent Philip sojourned.
 In 1205, Philip held a diet in Speyer and, after he beat Otto in battle in 1206, the tide in the power struggle turned in his favour.
 Yet, in 1208, in the presence of Speyer Bishop Conrad III of Scharfenberg, Philip was killed in Bamberg by the Count Palatine of Bavaria.
 Otto IV, becoming king after all, tried to make amends with Speyer by confirming the privileges of 1111, but in vain.
 In the Treaty of Speyer of 22 March 1209 he renewed his promise to the pope (Oath of Neuss) about the territories in Italy which he never held.

 As of 1207, important functions of the city were taken by citizens and from that time on the council used its own seal.
 With these privileges, Speyer continued to lead the way in the empire.
 The role of the city council consolidated during the 13th century and a city court evolved.

 In 1213, at a diet in Speyer, Otto IV's successor and Henry IV's son, Frederick II had his uncle, Philipp of Swabia, ceremoniously interred in the cathedral.
 Under his reign, the cathedral school evolved into the diplomat school of the empire.
 The Speyer Bishop Conrad III of Scharfenberg, Imperial Chancellor 1200 to 1224, accompanied Frederick in 1220 to the crowning ceremony in Rome.

 That same year, a hospital run by the Teutonic Order is documented in Speyer.
 In 1221, the Franciscan Cesarius of Speyer began his mission in Germany.

 The 13th century in Speyer was characterised by the struggle for power in the city.
 In the beginning there were more and more signs that the city council increasingly acted independently and that its constitution took on institutional traits.
 In 1120, the city council was referred to as universitas consiliariorum and in 1224 as consiliarii Spirensis cum universo eorum collegio.
 In 1226 and 1227, for the first time, it signed contracts in its own name, e. g. with Strasbourg.
 Eventually, legal jurisdiction (cognisance) passed over from the church to the city.

 During the throne quarrel of Frederick II, the cities were encouraged to more independence.
-In the mid-twenties of the 13th century, Speyer joined a federation of cities with Mainz, Worms, Bingen, Frankfurt, Gelnhausen and Friedberg.
+In the mid-1220s, Speyer joined a federation of cities with Mainz, Worms, Bingen, Frankfurt, Gelnhausen and Friedberg.
 Yet, mainly at the instigation of the church, this federation was prohibited at the diet of the new imperial regent, Louis I, Duke of Bavaria in November 1226.
 In 1230, with the consent of the bishop, the council decreed the first Speyer town law.
 It concerned violations against peace and order in the city.
 In that context, for the first time, two mayors of Speyer are mentioned.
 In 1237, the city council appears as independently acting institution, referring to itself as Consules et universi cives Spirenses.